Structure learning of undirected graphical models for count data: On consistency of PC-LPGM

-It is interesting to ask if consistency of PC-LPGM holds also in the case of Poisson node conditional distributions with unrestricted conditional interaction parameters, although a theoretical proof is still an unsolved question.
+Remark~\ref{rr} in Section~\ref{rr} guarantees that, in the case of Poisson node conditional distributions, a proof of consistency of PC-LPGM with proper test statistic can be provided in the situation of ``competitive relationships" between variables.
+It is interesting to explore if consistency also holds with unrestricted conditional interaction parameters, a situation for which a theoretical proof is still an unsolved question.

 We devote this section to an empirical study of consistency of our proposed algorithm in this setting.
-We aim to measure the ability of PC-LPGM to recover the true structure of the graphs, also in situations where relatively moderate sample sizes are available.
-As measure of ability, we adopt two measures: PPV that stands for Positive Predictive Value and is defined as TP/(TP+FP); and Sensitivity (Se), defined as TP/(TP+FN), where TP (true positive), FP (false positive), and FN (false negative) refer to the inferred edges.
+We clarify that, in what follows, PC-LPGM works under a correct model specification, i.e., tests are based on the proper $Z_{st|\bold{K}}^P$ statistic. } We aim to measure the ability of PC-LPGM to recover the true structure of the graphs, also in situations where relatively moderate sample sizes are available.
+As measure of ability, we adopt two measures: PPV that stands for Positive Predictive Value and is defined as TP/(TP+FP); and Sensitivity (Se), defined as TP/(TP+FN), where TP (true positive), FP (false positive), and FN (false negative) refer to the { number of} inferred edges.

 In doing these studies, we also aim to compare PC-LPGM to a number of popular structure learning algorithms.
-We therefore consider Local Poisson Graphical Models (LPGM) \citep{allen2013local} and Poisson dependency networks (PDNs) \citep{hadiji2015poisson}.
-It is worth remembering that structure learning for discrete undirected graphical models is usually performed by employing methods for continuous data after proper data transformation.
-We therefore consider two representatives of approaches based on the Gaussian assumption, variable selection with lasso (VSL) \citep{meinshausen2006high}, and graphical lasso algorithm (GLASSO) \citep{friedman2008sparse}.
-Moreover, we consider two structure learning methods dealing with the class of nonparanormal distributions, the nonparanormal-Copula algorithm (NPN-Copula) \citep{liu2009nonparanormal}, and the nonparanormal-SKEPTIC algorithm (NPN-Skeptic) \citep{liu2012nonparanormal}.
+We therefore consider the Local Poisson Graphical Models (LPGM) approach \citep{allen2013local}, as implemented in the {\tt R} package {\tt XMRF}, and Poisson dependency networks (PDNs) \citep{hadiji2015poisson}, implemented in the {\tt R} function {\tt learnPDN} (see \url{https://sfb876.tu-dortmund.de/auto?self= It is worth remembering that structure learning for discrete undirected graphical models is usually performed by employing methods for continuous data after proper data transformation.
+We therefore consider two representatives of approaches based on the Gaussian assumption, {that is,} variable selection with lasso (VSL) \citep{meinshausen2006high}, and the graphical lasso algorithm (GLASSO) \citep{friedman2008sparse}.
+Moreover, we consider two structure learning methods dealing with the class of nonparanormal distributions, the nonparanormal-Copula algorithm (NPN-Copula) \citep{liu2009nonparanormal}, and the nonparanormal-SKEPTIC algorithm (NPN-Skeptic) \citep{liu2012nonparanormal}. {These last four algorithms are all available in the {\tt R} package {\tt huge}}.

-\subsection{Data generation}
+\subsubsection{Data generation}

 For two different cardinalities, $p=10$ and $p=100$, we consider three graphs of different structure: (i) a scale-free graph, in which the node degree distribution follows a powerlaw; (ii) a hub graph, where each node is connected to one of the hub nodes; (iii) a random graph, where presence of edges are {independent and identically distributed} Bernoulli random variables.
 To construct the scale-free and hub networks, we employed the \texttt{R} package \texttt{XMRF}.
 For the scale-free network, we assumed a power law with parameter 0.01 for the node degree distribution.
 For the hub network, we assumed two hub nodes for $p= 10$, and 5 hub nodes for $p=100$.
 To construct the random network, we employed the \texttt{R} package \texttt{igraph} with edge probability $0.2$ for $p=10$, and $0.02$ for $p=100$.
 See Figure~\ref{graphtypes} and~\ref{graphtypes100} for a plot of the three chosen graphs for $p=10$ and $p=100$, respectively.